Table of Contents

 To perform this exercise, be sure to use SEO software with a backlink monitoring tool.
 There are three things to look out for when choosing a backlink tracking tool:

-Update Frequency: Your tool should index new backlinks as they appear online.
-If the tool refreshes its index too slowly, new backlinks won't even show up for weeks.
+Update frequency: Your tool should index new backlinks as they appear online.
+If the tool refreshes its index too slowly, new backlinks may not appear for weeks.

 Accuracy: Actual backlinks and follow/no-follow links should be shown separately.
 The ability to track anchor text and backlink source authority is a big plus as well.